Familiarize yourself with adding actions to buttons.

 x and y position : the top left corner of the screen is 0,0.
 If you're broadcasting in 720p then the bottom right of the screen is 1279,719 (screen size of 1280x720).

 If you only want to move an object, you can omit the w, h and r parameters - the same is true if you only want to resize or scale : just leave out the parameters you don't want to change.

 By adjusting the steps and interval values, you can control the speed of the animation and how smooth it looks - experiment to find your preferred values.

 The optional easing parameter adds an easing effect to the animation.
 Valid values are EaseOut, EaseIn, EaseOutIn, EaseInOut and EaseOutElastic.
 If no easing is specified (or an invalid value is used) then no easing is applied.
-As an example, take a look at the two screenshots below : one moves an object on to the screen and the other moves it off screen.
+Check out the examples below : one moves an object on to the screen and the other moves it off screen.
 When moving the object on to the screen, EaseOut has been used so that the object starts quickly, then decelerates as it reaches the target position.
 When moving the object off screen, EaseIn has been applied to start the animation slowly and then accelerate off screen.